ryanluhi/SERVERLESS-APPLICATION/README.md

-# 🐾 Serverless Application on AWS (PetCuddleOTron Reference)
+# 🐾 Serverless Application on AWS (PetCuddleOTron )

 This project demonstrates a serverless architecture deployed on AWS.
 It follows a pattern inspired by Adrian Cantrill’s *PetCuddleOTron*.